frank-fs/frank/README.md

 ============

 ### Define an app

+Takes an environment and returns a triple of status code, headers, and body.

     > let app (env:Environment) =
     >   ( 200, dict[("Content-Type","text/plain");("Content-Length","5")], seq { yield "Howdy" } )